bagustris/disertasi-ser/s3_note.md

 ---
 2018-12-17
 - warning from python2:
+  /home/bagustris/.local/lib/python2.7/site-packages/scipy/signal/_arraytools.py:45:
-/home/bagustris/.local/lib/python2.7/site-packages/scipy/signal/_arraytools.py:45: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
+  FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
 In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result.  b = a[a_slice]

 ---
 2018-12-18
 - Idea: concurrent speech and emotion recognition
 - Desc: Currently speech recognition and emotion recognition is two separated research areas.
 Researcher build and improve performance of speech recognition and emotion recognition independently such as works done by (\cite{}, \cite{}, and \cite{}).
 The idea is simple, both emotion and text (output of speech recognition) can be extracted from speech by using the same features.
-Given two labels, transcription and emotion, two tasks can be done simulatenously: speech recognition and emotion recognition by training acoustic features to map both text and emotion label.
+Given two labels, transcription and emotion, two tasks can be done
+  simultenously: speech recognition and emotion recognition by training acoustic features to map both text and emotion label.

 Idea for speech emotion recognition from acoustic and text features:
 1. train speech corpus with given transcription --> output: predicted VAD (3 values)
-2. obatin VAD score from speech transcription --> output: predicted VAD (3 values)
+2. obtain VAD score from speech transcription --> output: predicted VAD (3 values)
 3. Feed all 6 variables into DNN with actual VAD value

 ---
 2018-12-20
 - mora (モーラ): Unit in phonology that determine syllable weight
 - Example: 日本、にほん、3 mora, but, にっぽん　is 4 mora
 - Morpheme: the smallest unit of meaning of a word that can be devided to (it is in linguistic, in acoustic the smallest unit is phoneme) .
 - Example: like --> 1 morpheme, but unlikely is 3 morpheme (un, like, ly)
 - Find the different between dynamic feature and static feature and its
 - relation to human perception.